dpe22/SpeechAnalysis/README.md

 ## What is Xgb?
 Extreme Gradient Boosting is an open-source library that provides an efficient and effective implementation of the gradient boosting algorithm.
 It is called gradient boosting because it uses a gradient descent algorithm to minimize loss when adding new models.
 This approach supports both regression and classification predictive modeling problems.

+## What is VGG16
+Disadvantages - Takes a long time to train.
+The model is very large: >1 GB.

+Steps_per_epoch and validation_steps were calculated instead of setting a random value.
+Samples / batch_size.
+5515 / 32 = 172.

+We chose Adam, with a very small learning rate .000001 because we want to be efficient and sensitive to very small differences in the audio signal spectrograms.
+Adam = adaptive moment estimation

+- Adam is a replacement optimization algorithm for stochastic gradient descent for training deep learning models.
+- Adam combines the best properties of the AdaGrad and RMSProp algorithms to provide an optimization algorithm that can handle sparse gradients on noisy problems.
+- Adam is relatively easy to configure where the default configuration parameters do well on most problems.

 ## Other Machine Learning Technology
 We are learning more about pytorch to better understand what libraries, tools and/or algorithms may be available to us to help us improve the classification of cough audio samples to diagnose COVID-19 and build our MVP.